HenrySaya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 6-pop_listint.c
 This is a function that deletes the head node of a listint_t and also returns the node's data

+## 7-get_nodeint.c
+This is a function that returns the nth code of a lidtint_t linked list. index is the index of the node if the node does not exist the function will return NULL